Constitutional Court of Korea: Presiding justice and justice in charge

 In constitutional court proceedings, a presiding justice and a justice in charge are designated for each case.
 The presiding justice serves as the official representative of the panel, while the justice in charge oversees hearings and drafts the judgment for the specific case.
 The role of the justice in charge is analogous to that of a judge-rapporteur in the European Court of Justice.
 To mitigate concerns about partiality, the justice in charge is typically selected by a computer program.
 In contrast, the presiding justice is determined by seniority.

-It is important to note that in South Korean courts, the term "presiding judge" often refers to the administrative head of the panel, rather than the individual presiding over specific cases.
+In South Korean courts, the term "presiding judge" often refers to the administrative head of the panel, rather than the individual presiding over specific cases.
 For example, in the impeachment proceedings of former president Park Geun-hye, Justice Kang Il-won served as the justice in charge and conducted much of the proceedings.
 However, Justice Lee Jung-mi, the acting president of the Constitutional Court at the time, was the official presiding justice of the full bench.